 Obtaining an advanced degree (MD or PhD) enables epidemiologists to work in larger facilities or to take on jobs with greater responsibility and a higher level of pay.
 A medical degree in particular will qualify an epidemiologist to administer drugs during research studies and clinical trials; these positions tend to be the highest paying and thus competition for them is keen.
 Specialization, fieldwork and years of experience qualify epidemiologists to manage others with lesser qualifications or fewer years of experience.

 If you would like to gain the necessary education to become an epidemiologist, we highly recommend that you check out our free School Finder Tool located HERE.

-According to the US Bureau of Labor and Statistics, epidemiologists earned a median annual income of $63,010 in May 2010.
-An epidemiologist’s starting salary begins at around $42,360 and can reach $98,380 with experience.
-Those who work in the pharmaceutical and medicine manufacturing industries are compensated at the higher end of that range.
+The U.S. Bureau of Labor Statistics reports that epidemiologists earned a median annual income of $66,330 as of May 2013.
+An epidemiologist’s starting salary begins at around $42,560 and can reach over $111,000 with experience.
+Those who work in the pharmaceutical and scientific research industries are compensated at the higher end of that range.

-According to the US Bureau of Labor and Statistics, job growth from 2010 - 2020 for epidemiologists is expected to increase at a rate of 24%, faster than the average for all occupations.
+According to the Bureau of Labor Statistics, job growth from 2012 to 2022 for epidemiologists is expected to increase at a rate of 10%, which is roughly the same as the average for all occupations.
 Those with advanced degrees will have a wider choice of career paths with more research and teaching positions available to them.